philcryer/tonka32/README.md

 and then later fromt he same author http://konstruktoid.net/2014/04/29/hardening-the-ubuntu-14-04-server-even-further/

 4) while it's cool ppl are rolling this into chef/puppet, I want a single script I can curl -o /tmp/script|sh - and run on any system to get the hardening setup automagically.
-Chef/puppet could call that script to do the dirty work still, but this way tons more servers could get locked down *considerable* more.
+Chef/puppet could call that script to do the dirty work still, but this way tons more servers can get locked down *considerably* easier.

 5) only support debian 7+ and ubuntu 14.04? (some places use centos and rhels, maybe support those, but only at 6.5)